-Neighbouring property is considered to be sufficiently far away from the application site to not result in any loss of amenity from overlooking.
+Neighbouring property are sufficiently far away from the application site to not result in any loss of amenity from overlooking.

 (b) Wind Environment

 A wind assessment of potential effects in and around the site has considered the wind flows that would be experienced by pedestrians and the influence on their activities.